Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/1-DeployAndConfigureAzureResources.md

 >-suffix <String>

 Suffix is used as an identifier in the deployment of the solution.
-THis can be any character, or identifier such as a business unit name.
+This can be any character, or identifier such as a business unit name.

 >-sqlTDAlertEmailAddress <String>